📚 Regional Mango Names Guide

 Physically, Arka Puneet is a medium-sized mango, weighing between 250 and 350 grams, with an attractive oval shape and a smooth, thin yet strong skin.
 When fully ripe, the skin turns a spectacular golden-yellow, accented by a very distinctive, eye-catching red blush near the shoulder.

 The flavor profile is exceptional: intensely sweet, rich, and aromatic, closely mimicking the premium flavor of its Alphonso parent.
 The pulp is a deep orange-yellow, incredibly smooth, melting, and completely free of any fiber (none).
-It has a high total soluble solids (TSS) reading of 19-21° Brix.
+It has a total soluble solids (TSS) reading of 19-21° Brix.

 The Arka Puneet season is mid-season, beginning in early May, peaking during mid-to-late May, and finishing by mid-June.
 It is cultivated across the Bangalore, Kolar, and Tumkur districts of Karnataka, with growing acreage in Tamil Nadu and Andhra Pradesh.